 Wow, how much we could learn from this, too as the Church!

 Did you know that the geese at the rear of the formation are the ones who do the honking?
-In doing this they’re letting the lead geese, especially the one who is out in the front and might feel a bit alone, “we’re still here” – “We’re right with you”, “everything’s ok!”
+There’s a reason for this strange noise these wild geese make as they fly overhead.
+Their loud, repeated honks encourage those in front to ‘keep going’ and they are a very necessary and vital part of the formation.
+With their honks, these rear geese are letting the geese in front, especially the one who is leading the formation know, “we’re still here” – “We’re right with you”, “everything’s ok!”

 Every church has a honker.
 Maybe yours has a few honkers.
 Maybe it’s you!
 What a precious gift these people are.